joshuanallen/bikesharing/README.md

 # Bikesharing Analysis for CitiBike

 ## Project Overview
 We analyzed CitiBike bike-sharing data from August 2018 in New York City, New York to assess the possibility of launching a similar bike-sharing program in Des Moines, Iowa.
+The data includes information about the user, bikes, locations, and trip duration.
+By understanding the NYC bikesharing program we can better understand the need and efficacy of starting a similar program in a different metropolitan area.

 ## Resources
 Data: 201908-citibike-tripdata-modified.csv